Home » Paying For School » Arizona Veterans Benefits & Disabled Veterans Benefits

 Arizona State Veteran Homes are operated by the Arizona Department of Veterans’ Services.
 There are locations in Flagstaff, Phoenix, Tucson, and Yuma.

+All potential residents must show proof that they are free from tuberculosis.
+Nursing, therapeutic recreation, rehabilitative therapy, and social services are available to residents.
 Contact the Arizona Department of Veterans Services for more information on eligibility and registration procedures.

 Tax Benefits for Arizona Veterans